jeonghanlee/epicsarchiverap-env/README.md

 The source code for the [EPICS Archiver Appliance with MAVEN](https://github.com/jeonghanlee/epicsarchiverap-maven) build **IS** fundamentally based on the community version.
 However, its building method **IS NOT** the same as the community version.
 While the goal is to maintain minimal code differences from the community release, some variations may be present.
 The primary distinction is the use of **MAVEN** as the core build environment for that project, though **ANT** is also currently utilized for certain auxiliary tasks.
 For a more detailed understanding of the build system and specific modifications in that version, please refer to the [EPICS Archiver Appliance with MAVEN](https://github.com/jeonghanlee/epicsarchiverap-maven) repository.

-**Project Status**: Confirmed that the current version can archive a few PV signals.
-However, it requires more fine-tuning for maximizing the archiver appliance performance.
+**Project Status**: Implementation status and observed verification results are recorded in the [work register](docs/milestone-265f580.md).

 ## Scope

-This document covers setup and build of the EPICS Archiver Appliance with MAVEN on Debian 13: prerequisites, MariaDB configuration, Tomcat 9 as a build-time dependency, and systemd service management.
+This document covers setup and build of the EPICS Archiver Appliance with MAVEN on Debian 13: prerequisites, MariaDB configuration, the four Tomcat 9 runtime instances, and systemd service management.

 **Out of scope:**
 * Archiving policy configuration and storage tier tuning — see [docs/README.policies.md](docs/README.policies.md).